Micha-ohne-el/sugar/README.md

     * `help/` – Help texts that are built into the program (`sugar help`).
       This is in contrast to `../docs/` which contains HTML docs.
       The docs are more thorough but not included in the program.
-  * `tests/` – For the time beint these are source files to test the parser.
+  * `tests/` – For the time being these are source files to test the parser.
     Eventually this will house proper unit tests.
   * `REMARKS.md` – Reasoning for certain design decisions,
     more thorough comments that would ruin the flow of source code,